 \subsubsection{Sub-connected MU-WSA}

-In sub-connected WSA, the $L_t$ RF chains are divided uniformly into $K$ groups, each group connected to one subarray.
-Therefore, the number of phase shifters in the sub-connected system can be reduced by a factor of $K^2$ compared to the fully-connected system.
-As a result, the analog precoder has a block-diagonal format as
+In the sub-connected WSA, we consider a more general scenario where each subarray is connected to multiple RF chains, in contrast to traditional SC architectures that assign one RF chain per subarray as stated in Sec.~\ref{section_intro}.
+In this context, the $L_t$ RF chains are divided uniformly into $K$ groups, with each group connected to one subarray.
+This results in a reduction of phase shifters by a factor of $K^2$ compared to FC systems.
+As a result, the analog precoder adopts a block-diagonal structure as